By using our platform you agree to the following Terms and Conditions

 (d) the Customer must not republish or redistribute any content or material from the Hosted Services;

-(f) the Customer must not conduct or request that any other person conduct any load testing or penetration testing on the Platform or Hosted Services.
+(f) the Customer must not conduct or request that any other person conduct any load testing or penetration testing on the Platform or Hosted Services; and

-3.6 The Customer must comply with Schedule 1 (Acceptable Use Policy), and must ensure that all persons using the Hosted Services with the authority of the Customer or by means of an Account comply with Schedule 1 (Acceptable Use Policy).
+9. The Customer must comply with our Acceptable Use Policy, and must ensure that all persons using the Hosted Services with the authority of the Customer or by means of an Account comply with our Acceptable Use Policy.

 (a) in any way that is unlawful, illegal, fraudulent or harmful; or